 - splint - to keep an injured part from moving and to protect it from further damage;

-- elastic wraps to apply pressure on a localised area;
+- elastic wraps to apply pressure on a localized area;

 - clear directions to request emergency assistance.